-Liberations of Mind, Spirit, and Vision: The Fall, a film directed by Tarsem
+Liberations of Mind, Spirit, and Vision: The Fall by Tarsem Singh

 The Fall, directed by Tarsem